My Dog Saved Me During a Severe Low

 So, if glucagon sounds like a tool that could help you manage and treat low blood sugar events, don’t be afraid to bring it up with your provider.
 Remember, you are your own best advocate for your T2D management!

-Editor’s note: Educational content related to severe hypoglycemia is made possible with support from Lilly Diabetes.
+Editor’s note: Educational content related to severe hypoglycemia is made possible with support from Lilly Diabetes, an active partner of Beyond Type 2 at the time of publication.
 Editorial control rests solely on Beyond Type 2.